ariedro/blog/content/3-hack-trains-api.md

 ## Further things

-I am not worried if SOFSE finds this and wants to make a legal fuss about it, after all, they are the ones who are legally wrong in this issue, being a state-subsidized company, they should keep its information public.

-And in the end, this was more an exercise in discovery and reverse engineering rather than actively trying to affect anyone.
+I wanted to give a big shout-out to [Tincho Mika](https://tinchomika.com/) for using this to make a fully featured web application to view all the information that this API provides in a properly formatted way.
+Be sure to check out [Trencitos](https://trencitos.tinchomika.com/).

 I hope you liked this blogpost, and I look forward to keep posting other interesting stuff like this more often.